CivNotSiv/kual-fastfetch/README.md

 # Kual-fastfetch v1.0.2
-A small extension with precompiled binaries for fastfetch and figlet no dependencies required
+A small extension with precompiled binaries for fastfetch and figlet with no dependencies required

 ## Customisation
 - Editing the ascii_art.txt will allow you to use any ascii art you want